How to Make Homemade Scented Candles

 - Cut off the wick and leave the candle for at least 24 hours before removing from the mould or lighting it if using a permanent mould.

 Candle colouring is available in every colour of the rainbow and can be purchased online.

-Taken form The Art of the Natural Home by Rebecca Sullivan, published by Kyle Books, photography by Nassima Rothacker
+Taken from The Art of the Natural Home by Rebecca Sullivan, published by Kyle Books, photography by Nassima Rothacker.

 You might also like...